struc2gauss: Structural Role Preserving Network Embedding via Gaussian Embedding: Experiments

 \subsection{Influence of Similarity Measures}

-To analyze the influence of different similarity measures on learning node representations, we compare two different measures for global structural similarity, i.e., SimRank~\cite{jeh2002simrank} and MatchSim~\cite{lin2009matchsim}, to RoleSim which is by default used in our framework.
-The data sets and evaluation metrics used in this experiment are the same to Section~\ref{cluster}.
+As we mentioned not all structural similarity measures can capture the global structural role information, to validate the rationale to select RoleSim as the similarity measure for structural role information, we investigate the influence of different similarity measures on learning node representations.
+In specific, we select two other widely used structural similarity measures, i.e., SimRank~\citep{jeh2002simrank} and MatchSim~\citep{lin2009matchsim}, and we incorporate these measures by replacing RoleSim in our framework.
+The datasets and evaluation metrics used in this experiment are the same to Section~\ref{cluster}.
+For simplicity, we only show the results of \textit{struc2gauss} using KL divergence with spherical covariance in this experiment because different variants perform similarly in previous experiments.

 The NMI values for networks with labels are shown in Table~\ref{tb:sim} and the \textit{goodness-of-fit} values are shown in Fig.~\ref{fig:sim}.
 We can come to the following conclusions: \begin{itemize} \item RoleSim outperforms other two similarity measures in both types of networks with and without clustering labels.
 It indicates RoleSim can better capture the global structural information.
 Performance of MatchSim varies on different networks and is similar to \textit{struc2vec}.
 Thus, it can capture the global structural information to some extent. \item SimRank performs worse than other similarity measures as well as \textit{struc2vec} (Table~\ref{tb:air}).
-Considering the basic assumption of SimRank that "two objects are similar if they relate to similar objects", it computes the similarity also via relations between nodes so that the mechanism is similar to random walk based methods which have been proved not being capable of capturing the global structural information~\cite{lyu2017enhancing}. \end{itemize}
+Considering the basic assumption of SimRank that "two objects are similar if they relate to similar objects", it computes the similarity also via relations between nodes so that the mechanism is similar to random walk based methods which have been proved not being capable of capturing the global structural information~\citep{lyu2017enhancing}. \end{itemize}